Kyle Wade Grove

 Activities

-I have been examining the processing assymmetry, first reported
+I have been examining the reduced relative clause (RRC) processing asymmetry, first reported by Stevenson and Merlo (1997):

-"The horse raced past the barn fell"-DIFFICULT
+"The horse raced past the barn fell."
+Unergative RRC

 My account is that the unaccusative case is the standard reduced relative, and that the unergative case is made difficult by a co-occurence restriction on the PP "past the barn".
 In the unergative case, the intransitive directed motion construction exhibits an adjunct/argument ambiguity, attested in Zubizaretta and Oh (2007), and others, but the causative case is possible with only an argument attachment of PP. Thus, in the unergative case PP ambiguity compounds the main clause ambiguity.
+This account avoids appeal to the lexicon and other strategy-based explanations, as the same causative head is implicated in the unaccusative case and in the unergative case (the directed motion construction).

 Achievements

 Why Unergatives Have it Hard: Garden Path Asymmetries as Co-occurence Restrictions.
-EALING Fall School, Sept.
-Paris, France
+EALING Fall School, Paris, France 9/22/2008.

-Why Unergatives Select Themselves a Fake Reflexive MALC 2007, Kansas City, Oct 24 2007.
+Why Unergatives Select Themselves a Fake Reflexive; MALC 2007, Kansas City, 10/24/2007.

-Why Unergatives Select Themselves a Fake Reflexive
+Why Unergatives Select Themselves a Fake Reflexive Midwest Semantics Workshop, East Lansing, 10/6/2007.

 States